-American conductor Francesco Lecce-Chong, currently Associate Conductor of the Milwaukee Symphony Orchestra (MSO), has worked with orchestras around the world including the Atlanta Symphony Orchestra, Indianapolis Symphony Orchestra, St. Louis Symphony, Saint Paul Chamber Orchestra, Hong Kong Philharmonic Orchestra, Pitesti Philharmonic (Romania), and Ruse Philharmonic, (Bulgaria).
+American conductor Francesco Lecce-Chong, currently Associate Conductor of the Milwaukee Symphony Orchestra (MSO), has worked with orchestras around the world including the Atlanta Symphony Orchestra, Indianapolis Symphony Orchestra, St. Louis Symphony, Saint Paul Chamber Orchestra, Hong Kong Philharmonic Orchestra, Pitesti Philharmonic (Romania), and Ruse Philharmonic (Bulgaria).
 Equally at ease in the opera house, Mr. Lecce-Chong has served as principal conductor for the Brooklyn Repertory Opera and as staff conductor and pianist for the Santa Fe Opera.
 He has earned a growing reputation and critical acclaim for dynamic, forceful performances that have garnered national distinction including the Solti Foundation Career Assistance Award and The Presser Foundation Music Award.
 Upcoming engagements include serving as Associate Conductor at the Grand Tetons Music Festival in the summer of 2014 and guest appearances with the Toronto Symphony Orchestra, Las Vegas Philharmonic, and Breckenridge Music Festival.

 As a trained pianist and composer, Mr. Lecce-Chong embraces innovative programming, champions the work of new composers and, by example, supports arts education.
 He brings the excitement of new music to audiences of all ages through special presentations embodying diverse program repertoire and the use of unconventional performance spaces.
 Mr. Lecce-Chong also provides artistic leadership for the MSO’s nationally lauded Arts in Community Education program – one of the largest arts integration programs in the country.
 He is a frequent guest speaker at organizations around Milwaukee and hosts, Meet the Music, the MSO’s preconcert lecture series.